Democratic Angola – Coalition

-Democratic Angola – Coalition (Angola Democrática – Coligação, also known as AD–Coligação) is an alliance of political parties in Angola.
-The leading force in AD–Coligação is the Front for Democracy (FpD).
-The president of the alliance is Evidor Quiela.
+Democratic Angola – Coalition (Angola Democrática – Coligação, also known as AD–Coligação) was an alliance of political parties in Angola.
+The leading force in AD–Coligação was the Front for Democracy (FpD).
+The president of the alliance was Evidor Quiela.
 The alliance was formed in 1992.

 In the 1992 parliamentary election AD–Coligação won one seat in the national assembly, with 0.86% of the national vote.
 The seat is held by João Vieira Lopes, from the FpD.
 The presidential candidate of AD–Coligação was Simão Cassete, who got 0,67% of the votes.
-Cassete left Angola after the elections, and is now the representative of FpD in Europe.
+Cassete left Angola after the elections, and was then the representative of FpD in Europe.